New course proposals are entered into the Curriculog system for evaluation and approval. Before launching that process, we recommend that you:

 - Swem Library Potentially useful for any course but especially for the information literacy and skills-building emphasis in COLL 100 and COLL 150.
 Librarians will work with you to design one or more sessions to meet the needs of your class.

-- Workshops, seminars, and individual consultations through the APeL office can orient you to the universe of instructional technology, best practices, and how to integrate new technologies into your courses and assignments.
+- Workshops, seminars, and individual consultations through the Studio for Teaching & Learning Innovation can orient you to the diverse modes of teaching and learning, best practices, and how to integrate new technologies into your courses and assignments.

 - Staff in the Reeder Media Center can help conceive audio and video assignments, and also help plan students' use of their extensive equipment.
 The center's bottom line: "If you need help, we'll make it happen somehow."